chromedp/pdlgen/README.md

 domains defined in `browser_protocol.json` and `js_protocol.json`.
 From the protocol definitions, `chromedp-gen` generates the [`github.com/chromedp/cdproto`][11] package and a `github.com/chromedp/cdproto/<domain>` subpackage for each domain.
-Domain types that have circular dependencies are placed in the `github.com/chromedp/cdproto/cdp` package.
+CDP types that have circular dependencies are placed in the `github.com/chromedp/cdproto/cdp` package.

 ## Installing